techtonik/android-sendcatcher/README.md

 ### Technical Details

-This allows to operate on files that other applications send intent.SEND.
+This allows to operate on files that other applications send with `intent.action.SEND`.

 One example is locally storing PDF produced by Graph Paper application.
-You can see Graph Paper intent in doc/intent.graphpaper.txt (saved with awesome Intent Inspector).
+You can see Graph Paper intent in [doc/intent.graphpaper.txt] (saved with awesome Intent Inspector).